Cloning an Edit

 In order to follow along, you should have:

 - Products on your Shopify store to edit

 Cloning an edit copies the original search and then allows you to choose different fields to edit.
 Because it's repeating the original search, it does not work if the field you are searching for is the same field you edited in the original search.

-For example, if the original search was for products < $20, and then those prices were changed to $30 when you clone the edit, you won't see any products listed because no products match the < $20 condition anymore.
+For example, if the original search was for products < $20, then those prices were changed to $30.
+When you clone the Edit, you won't see any products listed because no products match the < $20 condition anymore.

 Step 1: Identifying & Cloning the Edit

 To find the Edit you wish to clone: